 In this evening’s programme, his starting point is Echoes’ White Veil by Jason Eckardt, which Tao regards as a masterpiece in the virtuoso piano tradition.
 Eckardt started his musical career playing heavy metal and jazz but he devoted himself completely to composing after discovering Anton Webern’s music.
 At the same age as Tao is now, Eckardt wrote this evening’s piece, which was inspired by the prose poem ‘Echoes’ by the American poet William Stanley Merwin.

 Tao lets Eckardt’s obdurate and breathtaking works be encompassed by a programme of more familiar works in what he himself calls a “conservatory tradition” that he grew up with, starting with Chromatic Fantasia and Fugue by Bach.
 Like Eckardt, this piece by Bach is rich and brilliantly grandiloquent, full of grand, dramatic gestures.

-In Compassion, which Julia Wolfe wrote after witnessing up-close the September 11 attacks, Tao changes focus; broad sounds in a long, sometimes violent, crescendo are maximized in a sudden silent resolution.
-On top of that, he allows Mozart’s Prelude and Fugue in C Major and Beethoven’s Piano Sonata in A Flat Major to provide relief and comfort and, in Conrad Tao’s own words, “summarizes and reveals a more ambiguous and sometimes unclear relationship between pianist, virtuosity and musical expression”.
+In Compassion, which Julia Wolfe wrote after witnessing up close the 9/11 attacks, Tao changes focus; broad chords in a long, sometimes violent crescendo are maximised by a sudden, silent resolution.
+Rachmaninov’s etude no 2 from Études-Tableaux op 39 emerges, it seems, from this nothingness; anxiously shifting like rippling waves on the open sea, constantly in motion.
+On top of that, Beethoven’s Piano Sonata in A-flat major gives comfort and relief and, in Tao’s own words, ”summarises and reveals a more ambiguous and sometimes unclear relationship between pianist, virtuosity and musical expression.”